Growing weed in Oregon has been legal for quite some time, but it got a lot easier after the November 2014 election.

 Oregon has had a medical marijuana program since 1998.
 Under this program, indoor marijuana growing in Oregon was permitted for up to 6 mature plants.
 The program even allowed patients to have up to 18 seedlings at a time.

 It was created to treat symptoms from Alzheimer’s disease, Cachexia, Cancer, Chronic pain, Epilepsy, Glaucoma, HIV or AIDS, Multiple Sclerosis and Nausea.
-Participants only needed a medical card from the Department of Health and a signature from a doctor stating they need to use it.

 Now that growing marijuana recreationally is legal in Oregon, you no longer need a doctor’s signature or to be a caregiver for a medical marijuana patient to grow your own marijuana plants.

 Download the Free Harvesting Guide to learn more about when and how to harvest your Marijuana plants.